AABoyles/Health-Cost-Explorer/Readme.md

 From the Inpatient Data Codebook:

+> Average Estimated Submitted Charges : The provider's average estimated submitted charge for services covered by Medicare for the APC.
+These will vary from hospital to hospital because of differences in hospital charge structures.

 > Average Total Payments: The average of total payments to the provider for the APC including the Medicare APC amount.
 Also included in Total Payments are co-payment and deductible amounts that the patient is responsible for.

 From the Outpatient Data Codebook